Kirkkonummi Library Interior

 Scope: Architecture, Art integration, Interior, Restoration, Signage system

 The reading rooms at Fyyri respect the Finnish Modernist tradition of libraries that ennoble the idea of books and learning through their highly crafted design and carefully detailed interiors.
 At Fyyri, the interiors include bespoke lighting with brass fittings that create warmth and also a sense of dignity that is in keeping with this building typology.
-Brass is also used in the library’s new entrances and hand railings in a way that is inviting and intuitively leads visitors through the public areas.
+Brass is also used in the library’s new entrances and hand railings in a way that is inviting and that intuitively leads visitors through its public areas.

 Read more about the architecture here.